The Design Review Board (DRB) reviews capital projects within the framework of the Campus Master Plan with emphasis on:

 Review may focus on complete schematic design before construction documents and may continue discussion of mass and scale, landscape design, relationships of major public and shared interior spaces to site, materials and preliminary detailing.

-The next meeting of the Design Review Board is scheduled for Tuesday, December 10, 2019, in Room 405 at 30 North Mills Street.
-The meeting will start at 8 am with reviews of the Vet Med Addition & Renovation and Camp Randall South End Zone projects.
+The next meeting of the Design Review Board is scheduled for Tuesday, February 18, in Room 405 at 30 North Mills Street.
+The meeting will start at 8 am with reviews of the Gymnasium/Natatorium Replacement (#18H3E) and the Kohl Center Addition & Renovation (#18H2G) projects.